Daniel Truhitte

-Daniel Truhitte (born September 10, 1943) is an American actor best known for his portrayal of Rolf Gruber, the young Austrian telegram delivery boy in The Sound of Music (1965).
-He is a singer, actor, dancer, and performance teacher.
+Daniel Truhitte (born September 10, 1943) is an American actor, singer, actor, dancer, and performance teacher best known for his portrayal of Rolf Gruber, the young Austrian telegram delivery boy in The Sound of Music (1965).

 Biography and career

 Truhitte began dance training at age six and began taking voice lessons at age 10.
 When he was 15, Truhitte received a scholarship to The Sacramento Ballet.
 After high school, he received a scholarship to the Pasadena Playhouse.
 Truhitte also attended Ambassador College in Pasadena, California.

 The Sound of Music

 Truhitte was the last person who was cast in The Sound of Music and obtained the role after going through multiple auditions, including audition with choreographers.

 After filming The Sound of Music, Truhitte joined the U.S. Marine Corps during the Vietnam War.
-In 1969, he moved to Weddington, North Carolina, and then finally to Concord, North Carolina, and began teaching young performers.
+In 1969, he moved to Weddington, North Carolina, and then finally to Concord, North Carolina, where he began teaching young performers.
 Truhitte appeared in an episode of Entertainment Tonight titled "A Day in the Life of Dan Truhitte" on September 10, 1993, after The Old Courthouse Theatre of Concord, North Carolina asked him to play Captain von Trapp in their production of The Sound of Music.
 Truhitte portrayed Captain von Trapp once again in the Hudson, North Carolina Dinner Theatre Production of The Sound of Music in October 2013.
-He also appeared in gala concert performance of The Sound of Music at New York’s Carnegie Hall as Baron Elberfeld, a guest at a party.
+He also appeared in gala concert performance of The Sound of Music at New York's Carnegie Hall as Baron Elberfeld, a guest at a party.